rails/rails/guides/source/upgrading_ruby_on_rails.md

 All known use cases of `require_dependency` have been eliminated, you should grep the project and delete them.

-If your application has STIs, please check their section in the guide [Autoloading and Reloading Constants (Zeitwerk Mode)](autoloading_and_reloading_constants.html#single-table-inheritance).
+If your application uses Single Table Inheritance, please see the [Single Table Inheritance section](autoloading_and_reloading_constants.html#single-table-inheritance) of the Autoloading and Reloading Constants (Zeitwerk Mode) guide.

 #### Qualified names in class and module definitions